MarginaliaSearch/www.marginalia.nu/content/log/A_108_feynman_revisited.md

 date: '2024-05-26'
 ---

-The most lucid description of my problem solving process is the Feynman algorithm, which is sometimes presented as a joke where the hidden subtext is "be smart", but I disagree.
+The best description of my problem solving process is the Feynman algorithm, which is sometimes presented as a joke where the hidden subtext is "be smart", but I disagree.
 The "algorithm" is a surprisingly lucid description of how thinking works in the context of hard problems where the answer can't simply be looked up or trivially